LidiaKovac/learning-management-system-FE/README.md

 - Created hosted heroku SQL (Postgres) database
 - Created [backend repo](https://github.com/LidiaKovac/learning-management-system-BE)

-## Day 1 - First day of coding, has a fist fight with Sequelize and Typescript
+## Day 1 - First day of coding, had a fist fight with Sequelize and Typescript

 - Spent from 9 AM to 2 PM trying to create associations between tables without upsetting TS
 - Wrote notes about Sequelize and TS on BE README.MD for posterity